perak/kitchen-site/files/build_info.md

-To build and run this application locally, open your terminal and type:
+To build and run this application on your local computer, open terminal and type:

 ```
 meteor-kitchen {{urlFor 'api.getapp.json' applicationId=application._id}} <dest_dir>